From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Results

-Fig.~\ref{fig:exp}\textbf{A} displays the chemical structures, experimentally measured $K_i$ and SPR sensorgrams of the 12 molecules that showed measurable binding affinities.
-The predicted and experimentally measured $K_i$ values are summarized in Fig.~\ref{fig:exp}\textbf{B}, for comparing the prediction power of Dynaformer and Autodock Vina.
-The only difference here between Dynaformer and Autodock Vina was the scoring function used for binding affinity prediction and the input dockeing structures remained the same.
-The results demonstrate that Dynaformer is able to predict highly potent molecules more effectively than the scoring function used in Autodock Vina, and the Pearson $\bm{r}$ coefficient indicates that the performance of Dynaformer (0.72) outperforms Autodock Vina (0.24) by a large margin (Fig.~\ref{fig:exp}\textbf{C}).
+Figure~\ref{fig:exp}\textbf{A} displays the chemical structures, experimentally measured $K_i$, and SPR sensorgrams of the 12 molecules that showed measurable binding affinities.
+The predicted and experimentally measured $K_i$ values are summarized in Figure~\ref{fig:exp}\textbf{B}, for comparing the prediction power of Dynaformer and Autodock Vina.
+The only difference here between Dynaformer and Autodock Vina was the scoring function used for binding affinity prediction, and the input docking structures remained the same.
+The results demonstrate that Dynaformer is able to predict highly potent molecules more effectively than the scoring function used in Autodock Vina, and the Pearson $\bm{r}$ coefficient indicates that the performance of Dynaformer (0.72) outperforms Autodock Vina (0.24) by a large margin (Figure~\ref{fig:exp}\textbf{C}).
 More specifically, Dynaformer ranked the top three compounds in the library at 0.78\%, 5.10\%, and 0.06\%, which is much higher than Autodock Vina's ranking.
-In addition, the possible binding modes of the top three compounds were consistent with the known binding patterns from the previous studies of rational drug design (Fig.~\ref{fig:exp}\textbf{D}).
-For example, previous investigations revealed that 1) the hydrogen bond networks between inhibitors and residues D93, T184, and K58 are crucial for stable binding; and 2) enhanced affinity and selectivity can be achieved when the lipophilic bottom of the pocket (including residues M98, F138, Y139, V150 and V186) is occupied by the aromatic moiety of the ligand~\cite{kung2008dihydroxylphenyl, murray2010fragment, stebbins1997crystal, janin2010atpase, li2019heat, yoshimura2021thermodynamic}.
+In addition, the possible binding modes of the top three compounds were consistent with the known binding patterns from previous studies of rational drug design (Figure~\ref{fig:exp}\textbf{D}).
+For example, previous investigations revealed that one) the hydrogen bond networks between inhibitors and residues D93, T184, and K58 are crucial for stable binding, and two) enhanced affinity and selectivity can be achieved when the lipophilic bottom of the pocket (including residues M98, F138, Y139, V150, and V186) is occupied by the aromatic moiety of the ligand~\cite{kung2008dihydroxylphenyl, murray2010fragment, stebbins1997crystal, janin2010atpase, li2019heat, yoshimura2021thermodynamic}.